Mariakay8/Big-Data-Projects/Marketing Datamart & Dashboard - R & Shiny App/README.md

 The project is an R programming assignment to create a marketing datamart on customer level and a dashboard using Shiny app for the online sports gambling website BWIN.

-The goal of this project was to provide customer descriptives, analyse their betting behaviour in a period of 8 months, and come up with marketing insights for the  company.
+The goal is to provide customer descriptives, analyse their betting behaviour during a period of 8 months, and come up with marketing insights for the company.

 Shiny Dashboard link: https://mkarakoulian.shinyapps.io/BWIN_Dashboard/?_ga=2.260091983.359045978.1671741479-752874449.1671741479